Foundations for a Healthy Future

 Celebrating Our Roots, Expanding Care for Generations to come.

-A New Home for Sinclair Health Clinic
+A New Home for Sinclair Heah Clinic

 We are thrilled to announce the purchase of a new building to become the permanent home of the Sinclair Health Clinic!